kaltura/playkit-ios-vr/docs/index.md

 ## Known Limitations

 - [`Metal`](https://developer.apple.com/documentation/metal) is not supported in the iOS Simulator, please run your application on real device.
-- VR mode is supported only when rotating the device to left.

 ## Installation